-Of the six referrals arising from complaints about other solicitors, five related to their personal behaviour in a professional setting whilst the other one related to their conduct in matters that did not involve the delivery of professional services but were nevertheless argued as being potential breaches of the Code of Conduct.
+Of the five referrals arising from complaints about other solicitors, two related to their personal behaviour outside a professional setting whilst the other three related to their conduct in matters that did not involve the delivery of professional services but were nevertheless argued as being potential breaches of the Code of Conduct.

-Of the eight referrals from solicitors complaining about the SRA's conduct in relation to their own situation, two related to the issuing of practicing certificates whilst the remainder were from solicitors who believed that they had received overly robust and unfair treatment in or leading up to Solicitors Disciplinary Tribunal proceedings.
+Of the six referrals from solicitors complaining about the SRA's conduct in relation to their own situation, one arose from a disagreement with the advice given by the SRA about indemnity insurance requirements; two arose from complaints about the SRA's publication of the outcome of regulatory investigations; whilst the remainder were from solicitors who believed that they had received overly robust and unfair treatment in or leading up to Solicitors Disciplinary Tribunal proceedings.